chryswoods/siremol.org/chryswoods.com/vector_c++/emmintrin.md

 * The vectorised loop performs `size/4` iterations, as each iteration performs four additions.
 * We had to use `_mm_add_ps` to add `sse_a` and `sse_b` together.

+Note that the number of iterations of our loop (512) was evenly divisable by 4.
+If this was not the case, we would have had to manually add additional scalar iterations of the loop to make up any shortfall.
+For example, if our loop used 514 iterations, then 512 could be performed using the vector loop, and then code would need to be added to perform the remaining 2 iterations using a scalar loop.

 # Exercises

 * Edit `sseloop.cpp` so that you can compare scalar multiplication against manually